rblades/dhworkbook_master/docs/supporting materials/glitch.md

 ## Open Context

 Open Context publishes archaeological data on the web.
 Archaeology generates vast amounts of information, both through excavation and through analysis.
 Open Context exists to publish curated versions of this data with unique digital object identifiers so that the source data of archaeology can be re-examined and re-studied in the future.
 Archaeology, uniquely amongst the historical disciplines, tends to destroy its subject matter, so reproducibility and open access data are extremely important issues.
 At their [API](https://opencontext.org/about/services) page, they explain how to programmatically obtain information from their site.
-Here's an example [search](https://opencontext.org/media-search/.json?prop=rel--oc-gen-cat-object||rel--oc-gen-cat-animal-bone&response=uri-meta&rows=10).
+Here's an example [search on Open Context](https://opencontext.org/media-search/.json?prop=rel--oc-gen-cat-object||rel--oc-gen-cat-animal-bone&response=uri-meta&rows=10).
 Open that up, give it a play right now, and see what kinds of information exist.
 Try to craft a search that retrieves some interesting information.

 Once you've crafted a search that retrieves something of interest, it's time to build a script that will retrieve that information for you.
 Remember the exercise that queried the Canadiana api?
 Below I have modified that script to grab 10 records from the 'animal bone' category on Open Context.
 You could use that as a basis for your own search.